khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 When you have an application that needs to access or modify resources, you must set up an Azure Active Directory (AD) application and assign the required permissions to it.
 The service principal object defines the policy and permissions for an application's use in a specific tenant, providing the basis for a security principal to represent the application at run-time.

 5. Create an Azure Active Directory Service Principal and choose a different password.
-Copy the resource group scope from step number 3.
+Copy the resource group scope (id) from step number 3.
+The name of the Service Principal should be unique as it contians a public endpoint.

 ```bash
 $ az ad sp create-for-rbac -n openshiftcloudprovider --password changeMePassword --role contributor --scopes subscriptions/f3a5dfdb-e863-40d9-b23c-752b886c0260/resourceGroups/ossdemo